Testing

 CI/CD

-Actions -> "Integration Tests" -> Run workflow -> optionally check "Run Tier 3 E2E"Tier 3 tests require the OPENAI_API_KEY repository secret.
+Actions -> "Integration Tests" -> Run workflow -> check "Run Tier 3 E2E"Tier 3 tests require the OPENAI_API_KEY repository secret.
 Tiers 1 and 2 run without any secrets.